-Antony Worrall Thompson is a British celebrity chef.
+Antony Worrall Thompson is an English celebrity cook.

 He has published many books, has owned and run several restaurants and been on food programmes on TV.
 He writes for the Daily Express newspaper, and the BBC’s “Good Food” magazine.

-Antony has bright red hair, a nose that he broke seven times while playing sports, and is just 5 feet 8 inches tall (1.7 metres.)
-He has been married three times: he once tried to kill himself on a runway at Los Angeles airport over a woman.
+Antony has bright red hair and is 1.7 metres (5 feet 8 inches).
+He broke his nose seven times while playing sports.
+He has been married three times (as of 2006): he once tried to kill himself on a runway at Los Angeles airport over a woman.

 Antony was born 1952, in Stratford-upon-Avon.
 His grandmother helped pay for his schooling at The King’s School (a private school) in Canterbury.
 Just outside Canterbury, an aunt of his ran a pub.
 He went there often on Sundays to help out in the kitchen.
 When he was 16, he swam across the English channel.

 He then studied cooking and the restaurant business at Westminster College.
 When he left Westminster College and worked at some jobs in Essex County, his grandmother, who was a bit of a snob, wouldn’t write to him because she didn’t think Essex County was high enough up on the social scale for her family.